DanielTakeshi/Paper_Notes/reinforcement_learning/Generative_Adversarial_Imitation_Learning.md

 See **Algorithm 1** for details, where they explicitly find saddle points (why?).
 This is an *iterative* procedure, just like training GANs.

+PS: the generator tries to generate draws from a true distribution, where the "draws" are policies that closely match the expert!
+In practice, the paper says the generator draws *occupancy measures*, but that's the same thing as policies.

 ## Experiments